This tutorial requires:

 - Push Options button

 - Enable L1, L2 and L7 frequencies in the Frequencies panel

 The table below shows the correspondence between the RINEX frequencies shown in the RTKPlot and the GNSS signal frequencies.
 This information is valid for RINEX 2.11 and RINEX 3.03.

 - Press OK and Convert after

 Now you should repeat the same with base log.
 Don't forget to change format.
-After that you'll see something similar in your output folder.
+After that you will see something similar in your output folder.